drazendee/theShortcut_AzureAcademy/README.md

 03/10/2019 | Azure Architecture (whiteboarding) | TBD
-08/10/2019 | Office Hours (Book a slot from the coach) | TBD 10/10/2019 | Office Hours (Book a slot from the coach) | TBD 14/10/2019 | Certification week (everyone will book their own slot) | The Shorcut staff
+08/10/2019 | Office Hours (Book a slot from the coach) | TBD 10/10/2019 | Office Hours (Book a slot from the coach) | TBD 14/10/2019 | Certification week (everyone will book their own slot) | The Shorcut team

 ## Learning portals